-Since the natural map $F\to E$ is $U$-equivariant by construction, it now follows that $F\times^UG\isomarrow E$, hence $F$ is a reduction of structure group of $E$. \end{proof} It thus suffice to prove: \begin{Lemma} There is an \'etale cover $Y\to X$ over which $\overline{E}$ admits a section. \end{Lemma} \begin{proof} We may without loss of generality replace $U$ by a smaller rigid open subgroup.
+\begin{Lemma} Let $X$ be a sousperfectoid adic space, and let $E$ be a $v$-$G$-torsor on $X$.
+Then there is an \'etale cover $Y\to X$ over which $\overline{E}$ admits a section. \end{Lemma}

+\begin{proof} Without loss of generality, we may replace $U$ by a smaller rigid open subgroup.
 By \cref{c:neighbourhood-basis-good-reduction}, we may therefore assume that the adic space underlying $U$ is isomorphic to the unit ball $\B^d$.
-In this case, we can argue similarly as in \cref{p:approx-property-implies-et-v}:
+In this case, we can use an argument similar to that in the proof of \cref{p:approx-property-implies-et-v}.

 We first deal with the case that $X$ is strictly totally disconnected.
-Let $Y\to X$ be a $v$-cover by an affinoid perfectoid space on which there is an isomorphism $\alpha: G\times Y\isomarrow E\times_XY$.
+Let $Y\to X$ be a $v$-cover by an affinoid perfectoid space on which there is an isomorphism $\alpha\colon G\times Y\isomarrow E\times_XY$.
 This induces a class $\psi\in G(Y\times_XY)$ such that $\overline{E}$ can be described on any $Z\in X_v$ as the equaliser